ktorch/ktorch/docs/pointers.rst

 .. function:: elements(ptr) -> number of elements

-   | Returns the number of elements for :ref:`tensors, dictionaries and vectors <tensor-elements>` and a count of parameter elements for objects like modules, loss functions, optimizers and overall models.
+   | Returns the number of elements for :ref:`tensors, dictionaries and vectors <tensor-elements>` and a count of parameter and buffer elements for objects like modules, loss functions, optimizers and overall models.

 ::